bolderflight/invensense-imu/README.md

 The following functions are used to setup the MPU-9250 sensor.
 These should be called once before data collection, typically this is done in the Arduino *void setup()* function.
 The *begin* function should always be used.
 Optionally, the *setAccelRange* and *setGyroRange*, *setDlpfBandwidth*, and *setSrd* functions can be used to set the accelerometer and gyroscope full scale ranges, DLPF bandwidth, and SRD to values other than default.
 The *enableDataReadyInterrupt* and *disableDataReadyInterrupt* control whether the MPU-9250 generates an interrupt on data ready.
 The *enableWakeOnMotion* puts the MPU-9250 into a low power mode and enables an interrupt when motion detected is above a given threshold.
 Finally, *enableFifo* sets up and enables the FIFO buffer.
 These functions are described in detail, below.

 **int begin()**
 This should be called in your setup function.
-It initializes communication with the MPU-9250 and sets up the sensor for reading data.
+It initializes communication with the MPU-9250, sets up the sensor for reading data, and estimates the gyro bias, which is removed from the sensor data.
 This function returns a positive value on a successful initialization and returns a negative value on an unsuccesful initialization.
 If unsuccessful, please check your wiring or try resetting power to the sensor.
 The following is an example of setting up the MPU-9250.

 ```C++
 int status;